Which is the best treatment for pain relief?

 What Does this Article Say About Regenerative Medicine?

 The authors of this study examined the strength of evidence for pharmacological injections.
 These studies were mostly focused on corticosteroids.
-There was no mention in this article about regenerative medicine (Platelet Rich Plasma and Stem Cells).
+There was no mention in this article about regenerative medicine (such as Platelet Rich Plasma).
 One reason for this, I suspect, is that regenerative medicine research is so new that there is very limited synthesized data, which is where this overview had focused its attention.
 A smart friend in the fitness industry once told me, “Most Olympic and professional athletes are training about 5-6 years ahead of the research.”
 Being on the cutting edge of research means finding smaller studies like some of those demonstrating the benefits of regenerative medicine treatment and working to be part of a growing movement to provide the best possible care options for musculoskeletal pain.
 In five years, there should be a body of evidence on regenerative medicine treatments large enough to be included in an overview like this.

 How Does a Combination of Treatments Work?